AdobeDocs/experience-platform.de-DE/help/query-service/api/getting-started.md

 The following sections provide additional information that you will need to know in order to successfully use [!DNL Query Service] using the API.

-### Lesehilfe für Beispiel-API-Aufrufe
+### Lesen von Beispiel-API-Aufrufen

 In diesem Handbuch wird anhand von Beispielen für API-Aufrufe die korrekte Formatierung von Anfragen aufgezeigt.
-Dabei wird auf Pfade ebenso eingegangen wie auf die erforderlichen Kopfzeilen und die für Anfrage-Payloads zu verwendende Formatierung.
+Dazu gehören Pfade, erforderliche Kopfzeilen und ordnungsgemäß formatierte Anfrage-Payloads.
 Außerdem wird ein Beispiel für eine von der API im JSON-Format zurückgegebene Antwort bereitgestellt.
 For information on the conventions used in this documentation for sample API calls, see the section on [how to read example API calls](../../landing/troubleshooting.md#how-do-i-format-an-api-request) in the [!DNL Experience Platform] troubleshooting guide.

-### Werte der zu verwendenden Kopfzeilen
+### Sammeln von Werten für erforderliche Kopfzeilen

 In order to make calls to [!DNL Experience Platform] APIs, you must first complete the [authentication tutorial](../../tutorials/authentication.md).
 Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Platform] API calls, as shown below:

-- Autorisierung: `Bearer {ACCESS_TOKEN}`
+- Authorization: `Bearer {ACCESS_TOKEN}`
 - x-api-key: `{API_KEY}`
 - x-gw-ims-org-id: `{IMS_ORG}`